kbwalya17/Book-Pricing-Recommendation-System/README.md

 # Bookstore Pricing and Recommendation System

 This project is a web-based tool designed to help users find books within their budget.
-By comparing prices across various genres, the system identifies the most affordable options and provides direct links to purchase them.
+By comparing prices across various user preferred genres, the system identifies the most affordable options and provides direct links to purchase them.
 Built with Python and Flask, the application scrapes data from the [Books to Scrape](https://books.toscrape.com) website and provides recommendations based on user inputs.

 ## Key Features:
 - **Genre Selection**: Users can choose from a variety of genres including Travel, Mystery, Historical Fiction, Romance, Science Fiction, and many more.